Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typeb/Example_Guides/IR/IR - Transmit IR NEC Raw Data and Decode.rst

 **Modulation**

 NEC protocol uses Pulse Distance Encoding of the bits for data communication (Figure 4).
-A logical “1” is represented by total duration of 2250us, with 560us of “marks” and (2250-560) us of “spaces”.
-While logical ”0” is represented by total duration of 1120us, with 560us “marks” and (1120-560) us of “spaces”.
+A logical "1" is represented by total duration of 2250us, with 560us of "marks" and (2250-560) us of "spaces".
+While logical "0" is represented by total duration of 1120us, with 560us "marks" and (1120-560) us of "spaces".

 |image04|

 Figure 4: Modulation of NEC

 Since a total number of 32-bit data together with the header and the end-bit will be transferred (Figure 5).

-If we separate the data in the time-frame (in us), there will be ( 2 + 32 ) x 2 + 1 = 69 “marks” / “spaces” to be transmitted (Figure 6), which forms the raw NEC data we would like to transmit in our Arduino “\*.ino” file.
+If we separate the data in the time-frame (in us), there will be ( 2 + 32 ) x 2 + 1 = 69 "marks" / "spaces" to be transmitted (Figure 6), which forms the raw NEC data we would like to transmit in our Arduino "\*.ino" file.
 This part of the code can be modified by users.
-Details of how to obtain raw data code for your remote devices, you may refer to `Ken Shirriff's blog <http://www.righto.com/2009/08/multi-protocol-infrared-remote-library.html>`_, where it provides multiple libraries provided online.
+Details of how to obtain raw data code for your remote devices, you may refer to `Ken Shirriff's blog <http://www.righto.com/2009/08/multi-protocol-infrared-remote-library.html>`__ where it provides multiple libraries provided online.

 |image05|

 Figure 5: Sample of a Full NEC Data (in logic1 or 0)

 |image06|

 Figure 6: Sample of a Full NEC RAW Data (in us)